-Reporting energy consumption = $E_R + E_U$
+Reporting energy consumption $= E_R + E_U$

-- (a) E_R is the energy consumption specified in the benchmark rating document, as defined in section (11), for the reporting period. - (b) E_U is the unaccounted energy consumption during the reporting period, at the building where the project is undertaken, that is not included in E_R for reasons defined in section (9).
+- (a) E_R is the energy consumption specified in the NABERS Energy Rating Report, as defined in section Error!
+Reference source not found., for the reporting period. - (b) E_U is the unaccounted energy consumption during the reporting period, at the building where the project is undertaken, that is not included in E_R for reasons defined in section (9).